 The goal of the Succession to Service Program is to establish a structured, statewide program for Colorado’s experienced lawyers and judges to partner with nonprofit organizations, courts, and other public interest entities to influence the continuing need for equal access to justice.

-Lawyers and judges who are retired or transitioning toward retirement will be matched with nonprofit organizations, legal services programs, and the courts to provide essential legal assistance to underserved populations.
-Using their specialized skills and experience to do engaging pro bono work, participating lawyers will remain active members of the legal community and help Colorado’s courts and legal community expand and enhance the pro bono legal services they offer.
+Colorado lawyers and judges are matched with nonprofit organizations, legal services programs, and the courts to provide essential legal assistance to underserved populations.
+Using their specialized skills and experience to do engaging pro bono work, participating lawyers become active members of the legal community and help Colorado’s courts and legal community expand and enhance the pro bono legal services they offer.

 Meet the Management Committee